Skip to Main Content

 Search Strategy

-General databases include publications that cover many subjects and academic fields.
+General databases include information and journals that cover many subjects and academic fields.
 These can be a good place to start if you’re not sure what subject your topic falls under, if your topic is interdisciplinary and falls under multiple subject areas, if you want to see perspectives from different fields about your topic, or if you simply want to find general information.

-Subject databases include resources about a specific academic field or subject.
+Subject databases include journals and publications from a specific academic field.
+They may include a number of different publications, but they are all within the same academic area.
 These can be helpful if you want to look at one specific subject or field.
 Subject databases are also a good place to look if your topic is something that relates to a variety of academic disciplines, but you only want to focus on one.
+For example, “mercury” can refer to a chemical element, a Roman god, a planet, a car brand, or the last name of a famous singer.
+If you’re researching mercury levels in fish and search in a general database, you may find results about all of these other topics.
+To conduct a more effective search, you might try looking in databases specific to Biology or Environmental Studies.

 CrossSearch

-CrossSearch is best accessed through the library home page (https://www.holycross.edu/library).
-It is the default search box on the center of the page.
+CrossSearch is best accessed through the library home page (www.holycross.edu/academics/libraries).

 Library Catalog